FogNetwork/Avo/README.md

 Click the bookmarklet on any page to activate dev tools!

 ### Usage
-If you wish to use Avo commercially (on your service) you mist include credit to avo somewhere on your service
+If you wish to use Avo commercially (on your service) you must include credit to Avo somewhere on your service